Updated: May 25

 How to get there?

-If you don’t have a (rental) car, there are two options to visit Volcán Poás.
+If you don’t have a (rental) car, there are a couple of options to visit Volcán Poás.

-You can request an Uber.
-Calculate enough time ahead to give the driver enough time to reach the hostel and to get you to the top before the entry time that’s shown on your ticket.
-We advise you to request the Uber 1 hour and 15 minutes in advance.
+You can go by Uber.
+Calculate enough time ahead to give the driver enough time to reach the hostel and to get you to the top before the entry time you booked for.
+We advise you to request the Uber 1 hour and 20 minutes in advance.
 You can ask the driver to wait for you at the top of the volcano to take you back home after your visit.
-Count on a cost of approximately ₡13.000,00 (= about $23,00) for the way up.
-The way down is probably a bit cheaper.
-To lower the price, it’s a nice idea to check with other travellers that stay in our hostel to share a ride to Volcán Poás.
+It depends on the time of the day what Uber will charge you.
+It’s a nice idea to check with other travellers who are staying at our hostel to share an Uber ride to Volcán Poás.

 Take the public bus.
-This options is the cheapest option, but it takes longer and you have to plan your journey well beforehand.
+This is the cheapest option, but it takes very long, it's hard to time this journey well (considering your ticket is bound to a certain entry time) and it's hard to arrive at an early hour when there is less change of clouds.
 To get to the volcano, you take a bus to the village ‘Poás’ at the bus station next to the ‘Mercado Municipal’ of Grecia.
 Once in Poás, you have to take a bus to ‘Poasito’.
 Get off on the last stop and walk up the hill to the entrance of the volcano.
 It’s about a 5 kilometre walk up.
 You can ask the bus driver or locals to point out where you have to get off and on the buses.
 To get back to Grecia, walk down from the Poás Volcano Parking lot to a restaurant called ‘Mirador del Poás’.
-This is about a 5 kilometre walk downwards to the last stop of the public bus.
+This is about a 5 kilometre walk downwards to the last stop of the public bus (see image below).
 Take the public bus towards ‘Poasito’.
 In Poasito you need to change to another bus to the village ‘Poás’.
 Once in Poás you take a bus back to Grecia.
 You can ask the bus driver or locals to point out where you have to get off and on the buses.

 Insider tip: You can also go up with an Uber and come down, back to Grecia with the public bus.
 This way, you’re sure to arrive in time.
 On the way back, it gives you the opportunity to spend some time in the smaller villages surrounding Volcán Poás, enjoy the views and get a taste of the local food and culture.